prust/glasstack/README.md

 # Neutrino

-A minimalistic, zero-abstraction runtime for desktop applications.
+A lightweight, zero-abstraction runtime for desktop applications.

 Neutrino consists of a default set of C libraries and Javascript bindings for them so developers can write applications using Javascript and/or C. The following libraries are planned: